gratzerl/TowerDefenseAR/README.md

 which will attack an enemy within their reach of action.
 The game is over when either the player has no more lives left or all enemies have been killed.

 ## To-Dos
-This project is still in development and the following things will be worked on next:
+This project is still in development and the following things will be worked on next in version 2:
-  - [x] Nothing, version 1.0 is done for now :)
+  - [x] Support of multiple game stages
+  - [x] Add more enemy types
+  - [ ] Play sound effects when shooting projectiles
+  - [ ] Improve path generation algorithm

-These things have already been fixed:
+These things have already been fixed in version 1.0:
   - [x] Fix weird projectile behaviour
   - [x] UI polishing
   - [x] Replace prototype models with prettier ones